Shihabyooo/GEE_FANTA/README.md

 Parameters for the model are set in the second cell of the notebook.
 This implementation supports the following surface reflectance products:
--`modis` : MODIS Terra.
+- `modis` : MODIS Terra.
--`sentinel` : Sentinel-2 MSI L2A.
+- `sentinel` : Sentinel-2 MSI L2A.
--`landsat` : Landsat-8 OLI Collection 2 Tier 1.
+- `landsat` : Landsat-8 OLI Collection 2 Tier 1.
 To select which dataset to use, adjust the `dataset` variable in the input cell.

 This workbook also allows for possibility of auto calibration of the parameters using differential evolution algorithm.